Alapars

 Alapars (Ալափարս) is a village in the Kotayk Province of Armenia.
 The village has 860 dwellings, a school, house of culture, and library.
 The population is entirely Armenian.

 Toponymy

 The village was previously known as Aylaberk and Aylaber.

 History

-Alapars was founded in 470.
+Alapars was founded in 470, but was resettled in 1828-30 by immigrants from Khoy and Maku.
 Its center is dominated by the churches of Saint Vartan (Vartanavank) built in 901 (rebuilt 19th century) by a Prince Grigor, and the Holy Mother of God (Surb Astvatsatsin) of 1897.
 Also in the vicinity is the monastery of S. Tsiranavor.
 According to local folklore, Vartanavank contains a drop of blood from the Armenian national hero Vartan Mamikonian.